 Sometimes stroke affects the emotion center of the brain and a condition known as emotional lability can result.

 Emotional lability is characterized by random outbursts of laughter or crying, and it is often misdiagnosed.

 Caregivers should also seek support from friends and family or even a support group of their own.

-7. Never give up hope because a full recovery IS possible.
+7. Never give up because that IS hope for a full recovery

 Lastly, all stroke patients and caregivers should prepare to fight for recovery.
 There will be many challenges ahead, and it’s important to practice persistence and resilience.